-This presentation is about the the English Support Room'(ESR), an English learning facility established by Tokushima University's Centre for General Education'.
-This presentation describes the philosophy and strategies used to create an environment in which not only students with already functional English skills can improve these, but where students who have problems in coping up with acquiring the necessary level of English demanded by Tokushima University are led to loosing their fears of the seemingly unlearnable 'language English'.
-Finally this presentation will give an outlook on future programs to be held at the 'ESR' in order to implement the 'English Support Room' not only as a place of studying and supporting students, but also as a support of Tokushima University's English teaching staff.
+This presentation is about the the 'English Support Room'(ESR)', an English learning facility established by Tokushima University's Centre for General Education' in 2008.
+This presentation will explain the philosophy behind this unique English learning facility and describe strategies used to motivate students to study English outside their regular classes.
+Points addressed will be how to create a learning environment in which students with already functional English skills can improve these and students who have problems in coping up with acquiring the necessary level of English demanded by Tokushima University are led to loosing their fears of the seemingly unlearnable 'language English'.
+The presentation will also describe the process of planning and executing 'Special English Learning Programs' and the results of these programs.
+Finally this presentation will give an outlook on future programs for university staff held at the 'ESR' in order to implement the 'English Support Room' not only as a place of studying and supporting students, but also as a support of Tokushima University's English teaching staff.